 In 1988, the United States amended the 1977 U.S. Foreign Corrupt Practices Act (US-FCPA).
-This amendment of one of the strongest existing anti-corruption acts formally required Congress to negotiate with other governments to coordinate anti-bribery efforts (George et al. 2000, 495) as a means of leveling the playing field between American firms that were constrained in their ability to bribe and firms from other countries that have few or no laws preventing their firms from bribing abroad (Pacini et al. 2002; Schmidt 2009; Tyler 2011).3 Legal scholars have examined the motivations for the regulation for bribery.
+This amendment of one of the strongest existing anticorruption acts formally required Congress to negotiate with other governments to coordinate anti-bribery efforts (George et al., 2000, p.
+495) as a means of leveling the playing field between American firms that were constrained in their ability to bribe and firms from other countries that have few or no laws preventing their firms from bribing abroad (Pacini et al., 2002; Schmidt, 2008; Tyler, 2011).3 Legal scholars have examined the motivations for the regulation for bribery.
 For example, Davis (2011) highlights that moralism, self-interest, and altruism can motivate the passage of anti-bribery laws.
-In many cases, firms prefer strong anti-bribery laws, which tie the hands of managers and reduce bribery demands from government actors (Perlman and Sykes 2017).
+In many cases, firms prefer strong anti-bribery laws, which tie the hands of managers and reduce bribery demands from government actors (Perlman and Sykes, 2017).
 Thus, the United States, in an effort to reduce an extreme form of regulatory leakage resulting from the FCPA, was actually the driving force behind a broad OECD initiative combating business bribery.4

-In 1999, representatives from a group of advanced industrialized economies negotiated an ambitious global agreement to combat business corruption.
+In 1999, representatives from a group of advanced industrialized economies negotiated this ambitious global agreement to combat business corruption.
 The ABC, eventually signed and ratified by all OECD nations plus an additional six non-OECD countries, requires signatory states to pass domestic anti-bribery legislation that criminalizes bribery by their own firms in other countries.
 In so doing, signatories implemented the judicial concept of extraterritoriality, which tasks countries with policing the behavior of their own citizens and firms abroad.
 Business executives from Australia, for example, are legally forbidden from paying bribes to government officials in any country in the world.
-With 41 signatories as of 2016, the agreement is seen as a stunning legal achievement, institutionalizing the belief that both limited capacity to enforce anti-bribery laws (Kaczmarek and Newman 2011), and the incentives of government officials that may be the recipient of bribes, can be overcome with home-country policing of foreign investment (Stephan 2012; Tyler 2011; Spahn 2012; Spahn 2013; Hatchard 2013).
-By making this agreement binding for all firms from OECD countries as well as additional signatories, the convention intended to produce a level playing field for firms from signatory countries (Duvanova 2007; Magnusson
+With 41 signatories as of 2016, the agreement is seen as a stunning legal achievement, institutionalizing the belief that both limited capacity to enforce anti-bribery laws (Kaczmarek and Newman, 2011), and the incentives of government officials that may be the recipient of bribes, can be overcome with home country policing of foreign investment (Hatchard, 2007; Spahn, 2012, 2013; Stephan, 2012; Tyler, 2011).
+By making this agreement binding for all firms from OECD countries as well as additional signatories, the convention intended to produce a level playing field for firms from signatory countries (Duvanova, 2007; Magusson, 2013).

-3This impetus is similar to Oatley and Nabor's description of the Basle Accord as "redistributive cooperation."
+$^{^3 {\}rm This}$ impetus is similar to Oatley and Nabors's (1998) description of the Basle Accord as "redistributive cooperation."

-4Domestic legislation to improve the US-FCPA continues today, as lawmakers introduced legislation in August 2019 to criminalize bribery demands by foreign officials (see Richard L. Cassin, "To plug gap in FCPA, Congress considers 'Foreign Extortion Prevention Act," The FCPA Blog 5 August 2019).
+4Domestic legislation to improve the US-FCPA continues today, as law makers introduced legislation in August 2019 to criminalize bribery demands by foreign officials (see Richard L. Cassin, "To plug gap in FCPA, Congress considers 'Foreign Extortion Prevention Act," The FCPA Blog 5 August 2019).